ICT-Infer/timelog/README.md

 For [supported platforms](#supported-platforms), an install script is provided.

 When you run the install script, you will be asked to pick a time zone.
-Please note that this will *not* affect your Debian system time zone -- the value you pick will only be used in the Django project created for the Django Timelog App.
+Please note that this will *not* affect your system time zone -- the value you pick will only be used in the Django project created for the Django Timelog App.